typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 - Formats code blocks inside comment fenced blocks.

 Any [prettier configuration](https://prettier.io/docs/en/configuration.html) files discovered will be passed as options to the parser.
+-->

-In addition all test files are linted with [markdownlint](https://github.com/DavidAnson/markdownlint#readme).
+All test files are linted with [markdownlint](https://github.com/DavidAnson/markdownlint#readme).

 <!--
 ## Customizing / extending